Regulating Onshore Petroleum Operations

 Project public consultations should implement Free, Prior and Informed Consent.

 All people potentially affected by a project have rights to information and consultation, including those who live or work nearby or downstream, live as isolated individuals or families, or have livelihoods which depend on air, land, watersheds or water which could be affected by the project.
-Public consultations should be mandatory, and potentially affected local communities have the right to withhold their consent.
-They should be informed in advance not only about the "type, duration and potential property damage" of Petroleum Operations, but also about impacts to health, agriculture, water supplies, fisheries, freedom of motion, air pollution, accident risks and other potential effects on their lives.
+Public consultations should be mandatory, and local communities who could be affected have the right to withhold their consent.
+They should be informed in advance not only about the "type, duration and potential property damage" of Petroleum Operations, but also about impacts to health, agriculture, water supplies, fisheries, freedom of movement, air pollution, accident risks and other potential effects on their lives.

-If explosions or seismic boom are to be used, any nearby people should be considered “particularly vulnerable” in Timor-Leste, where Post-Traumatic Stress Disorder is widespread, and effective public notice is essential.
+If explosions or seismic booms are to be used, any people living or working nearby should be considered “particularly vulnerable,” as Post-Traumatic Stress Disorder is widespread in Timor-Leste, and therefore effective public notice is essential.

 A Law has more power than a Decree-Law, and should be respected or revised.

 This Decree-Law cannot alter Parliamentary Laws or take on powers exclusively assigned to Parliament by Article 95 of the RDTL Constitution (CRDTL).
 It cannot legislate on matters enumerated in CRDTL Article 96, including definitions of new crimes, without an explicit Parliamentary authorization.
 Many sections of this law expand or alter Petroleum Activities Law 9/2005, and Parliament should therefore review and revise that Law before this Onshore Decree-Law is considered.
 After that, a simpler version of this Decree-Law, together with a model Production-Sharing Contract, can establish specific regulations for onshore petroleum activities.